-Iraq says it could deploy military into Syria as U.S. pulls out
+Iraq says it could deploy military into Syria

-BAGHDAD (AP) — Iraq’s prime minister says his government could deploy troops inside Syria, in the latest fallout from the U.S. decision to withdraw from the war-torn country.
+BAGHDAD (AP) — Iraqi troops could deploy into neighboring Syria, Iraq’s prime minister said Monday, in the latest fallout from the U.S. decision to withdraw from the war-torn country.

-Adel Abdul-Mahdi says his government is “considering all the options” to protect Iraq from threats across its borders.
+Adel Abdul-Mahdi said his government was “considering all the options” to protect Iraq from threats across its borders, days after President Donald Trump announced the U.S. would leave Syria.

-The U.S. stunned the international community last Thursday when it announced it would pull its forces out of Syria, leaving its allies, the Kurdish-led Syrian Democratic Forces, to fight the the Islamic State group alone.
+Iraq is keeping reinforcements along its frontier to guard against infiltration by Islamic State militants, who hold a pocket of territory along the Euphrates River.

-IS militants hold a pocket of territory along the Syrian-Iraqi border.
-Iraq is keeping reinforcements at the frontier.
+With the U.S. pulling out of Syria, it leaves its allies, the Kurdish-led Syrian Democratic Forces, to fight the IS group alone.

 Most Read Nation & World Stories